30 S. 15th Street,

 Actor Peter Lawford appeared in person at the theatre on October 26, 1949 at screenings of the film “The Red Danube”.
 The world premiere of the film noir “Wicked Woman” was hosted at the Goldman Theatre on January 20, 1954 with a personal appearance by actress Beverly Michaels.
 Kirk Douglas appeared in person at the Goldman Theatre for the March 15, 1955 world premiere of the western “Man Without a Star”.

 A huge deeply curved screen was installed to showcase 70mm road shows starting with Walt Disney’s “Sleeping Beauty” (1959), and later including “Porgy and Bess” (1959), “Spartacus” (1960) and “El Cid” (1961), “The Longest Day” (1962), “Funny Girl” (1968) and “Patton” (1970).

 Local theatre chain Budco acquired the theatre in 1972.
-The Goldman ened its life as a single theatre September 3, 1974 with the 10:35 showing of “The Education of Sonny Carlson”, doublebilled with a reissue of “Lady Sings the Blues”.
+The Goldman Theatre ended its life as a single theatre September 3, 1974 with the 10:35 showing of “The Education of Sonny Carlson”, double-billed with a reissue of “Lady Sings the Blues”.
 The twinned theatre reopened October 2, 1974 with “The Longest Yard”, a first run, and a reissue of “Cabaret” which had previously showcased in the then single auditorium.
 The two 600 seat auditoriums, each had a 30 feet wide screen.
-After closing in the early-1980’s, the theatre was razed in 1984 and replaced by an office building.
+The theatre continued to show movies until 1984 when it was razed and replaced by an office building.

 Just login to your account and subscribe to this theater